kudelskisecurity/haproxy-cloudflare-jwt-validator/doc/Cloudflare_JWT_validation_with_HAProxy.md

 Access… you can define a list of SAML attributes that will get included as part of the encoded JSON Web Token.
-These attributes are passed through as variables that can be used in headers, HAProxy authentication, or even other lua scrips.
+These attributes are passed through as variables that can be used in headers, HAProxy authentication, or even other lua scripts.

 When you configure SAML attributes successfully, you will see them included as part of the decoded JSON Web Token as part of the ‘custom’